vika-stukalova/eps109finalproject/README.md

 - Millennial Projections: With projections spanning millennia, this project allows you to explore various sea level rise scenarios and their long-term impacts.

+- Engaging Quizzes: The website offers a set of fun and interactive quizzes with animated questions that will spark your curiosity about the environment.

 ## Usage
 The simulation provides an interactive interface where you can adjust parameters, such as sea level rise rates, time frames, and geographic regions.
 You can also export data and visualizations for further analysis.
+The website provides a quiz that can serve as a review for the animations and checks a user's understanding of the material.

 ## Results
 Simulation of what the planet would look like after 50 thousand years